 One thing that I particularly liked about the Treetop Nets was the Under 7's Chill Out Zone, so if it did ever seem too busy, or if your little one simply needs a break, then you can head there for some quieter time and play.
 There was plenty of space and it also had its own slide, so we did utilise this area on a couple of occasions especially at the beginning of our session when Riley was still building his confidence.

 My only disappointment with the whole attraction, was how quick the two hour session seemed to pass!
 None of my children wanted to leave and before we had even walked out of the Treetop Net area, they were already asking when we could do it again.
-Both my husband and I enjoyed it just as much as the kids and it was nice to be able to take part in the activity with them, as opposed to just supervising.
+I enjoyed it just as much as the kids and it was nice to be able to take part in the activity with them, as opposed to just supervising.

 Overall we had an absolutely fantastic time at the Treetop Nets and it is somewhere that we will definitely be visiting again.
 I thought the layout was great and I also liked the fact that there were picnic benches underneath the nets, so you could take a break when you needed to, or enjoy a snack and a drink.
 It didn't feel crowded at all at any point and because the ball zone seemed to be the most popular area, there were times where it felt like we had the remainder of the nets to ourselves which was great.
 The slides were really fun and fast and most importantly everything felt really safe.
 At no point did I feel worried or nervous about the nets being suspended in the air and seeing numerous staff members walking around and supervising was also very reassuring.
 Ultimately we had a brilliant time and my children have already requested a return visit in the summer holidays, which I have happily agreed to.
 The Treetop Nets are a fun experience for the whole family and we cannot wait to go back!